rikbosch/PowerUp/Readme.markdown

 Contributions that incorporate powershell remoting would be welcome.

+## What Permissions are Required?

+Due to the nature of most deployments, the permissions of the executing account have to be fairly elevated.
+Local admin would be required for most deployments.
+At the very least, you need to be local admin on the destination server for psexec to work.

+Obviously, if any scripts attempt to manipulate (for example) Active Directory, then domain admin rights may be required.

 ## Integration with CI tools

 PowerUp has been very carefully constructed to play nicely with CI tools.